 Though Trump's Saturday remarks were widely panned, his supporters didn't see the problem.
 A 24-year-old Trump supporter from Hoboken, Spencer Raitt-Forrest, told me he thought Trump's initial statement on Saturday was "powerful."

-After Trump's denounced white nationalists on Monday, Raitt-Forrest clarified that while he still doesn't believe "any of these groups should be recognized, I guess in this situation it's needed."
+After Trump's denounced white nationalists on Monday, Raitt-Forrest clarified that while he still doesn't believe "any of these groups should be recognised, I guess in this situation it's needed."

 Jerry Paul Pio, a New York–based Trump supporter, told me that he was satisfied by the statement the president gave on Saturday, although he wishes that Trump "would condemn racism a little more."